nachogarmilla/hiChannel/README.md

   -auth                 Test authentication.
 Don't sends message.
   -file FILE            Use this particular file for messages source.
   -timetable            Use 'timetable.txt' to decide the messages file to use according to the system hour.
+  -ask                  Request the user to input the message and sets icon and status message to empty.

+  Following parameters are mutually exclusive: auth, file, timetable, ask.
 ```

 **SUGGESTION:** I love to launch **hiChannel.py** using a `.bat` file.
 You'll find one example in the `Examples` folder: